artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 standard transfer.
 For more information on how standard transfers can be structured, see :ref:`basic transfers <basic-transfers>` and subsequent sections below.

+**Zipped directory**: Zipped directory transfers are a variant of the default transfer type in Archivematica.
+All materials can be transferred using the Zipped directory transfer type; the material just happens to be in a ``.zip``, ``.tgz``, or ``.tar.gz`` at the outset.
+When a Zipped directory transfer starts the zip will be decompressed and the material then processed using the Standard transfer workflow documented above.

 **Unzipped bags**: Archivematica can recognize and make use of materials that have been packaged according to the `BagIt File Packaging Format`_, colloquially